Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 When deploying, you can either use `buildpack` from `Heroku` or setup your own `Dockerfile`.

-Setup `buildpack` is just very easy, you open the `package.json`, setup the node version and npm version with the one you like:
+Setup `buildpack` is super easy, you open the `package.json`, setup the node version and npm version with the one you like:

 ```json
 "engines": {